SFN14/Online-notes2/_notes/02 - Permanent Notes/Personal Notes/What is an Algorithm.md

 ```
 Those quoted in "******" shows what would be conditionals if it were real code.

+Conditionals are functions that needs a certain thing to happen before it executes a code, if the thing that it wants happens, then it executes the code.
+If it doesn't get what it wants, the code does other part of the function, that be another condition or skips the block of code.

 ```C++
 1 Pick up phone book
 2 Open to the middle of phone book